kovzol/gbt/README.md

 ![Monitoring page](gbt-monitoring.png)

-The output of each computer algebra system should be an ideal with the element `1'.
-For example, in Maxima something like this should be shown after clicking on the text `finished':
+The output of each computer algebra system should be an ideal with the element "1".
+For example, in Maxima something like this should be shown after clicking on the text "finished":

     Maxima 5.37.2 http://maxima.sourceforge.net
     using Lisp GNU Common Lisp (GCL) GCL 2.6.12